foldedtoad/more_py_please/ioexpander/README.md

 ```
 #define MICROPY_HW_HAS_LED          (0)  // set to 0 if using ioexpander
 ```
+Of course, you will need to rebuild MicroPython to pick-up this config change.

+## Testing Output
 The console output will look like this --
 ```
 start ioexpander